 The artwork can be found at the rear of Arnolfini's building outside the entrance of Bush House.

 July 2016 - October 2016

 Elderly Day Care Residency,

 Over a three month residency period Phoebe worked with the centre users, support staff and London based DJs, investigating and exchanging ideas of self representation and popular culture, remixing music and visual references of hyper stylised fashion imagery and house beats.
 Set design, choreography and tracks (prior to remixing) were designed in collaboration with the elderly care centre users.

-Following a series of performances to camera, the project culminated in a video work, (Act 1: Astoria), poster series and a limited edition vinyl that will be pressed in 2015.
+Following a series of performances to camera, the project culminated in a video work, (Act 1: Astoria), poster series and a limited edition vinyl record.

 This work was commissioned by Clod Ensemble in collaboration with Riverside Centre in Tower Hamlets, Millman Street Resource Centre in Camden.

 Over the last three years Phoebe’s practice has been exploring current attitudes to feminism, gender equality and women’s expectations and aspirations.
 Working collaboratively with a wide range of communities and young women’s groups her research has led her to draw upon and subvert the contemporary culture of nail art.
 Creating printed nail designs depicting women of significance specific to the groups she works with, these nail designs are then applied in the nail salon by the project participants.
 This nail salon acts as a site for dialogue and exchange of ideas, questioning possibility models, what feminism and gender equality means today.